-To protect the health and safety of our students and staff, Conseil scolaire Centre-Nord, Greater St. Albert Catholic Schools, St. Albert Public Schools and Sturgeon Public Schools have made the joint decision to postpone all school-based extracurricular junior and senior high athletics in St. Albert and area until after Christmas.
+To protect the health and safety of our students and staff, Conseil scolaire Centre-Nord, Greater St. Albert Catholic Schools, St. Albert Public Schools and Sturgeon Public Schools have made the joint decision to continue to postpone all school-based extracurricular junior and senior high athletics in St. Albert and area until further notice.

-This decision was not made lightly and is a result of the significant increase in COVID-19 cases in our communities.
+This decision was not made lightly and is a result of the continuing increase in COVID-19 cases in our communities.
 We know how important athletics are to many of our students, and we hope to be able to provide our student-athletes with the opportunity to participate and compete later this school year.
-We will monitor the situation in the upcoming months to determine if it is safe to resume athletics, with COVID-19 safety measures in place, in the new year.
+We will monitor the situation in the upcoming months to determine if it is safe to resume athletics based on health guidance from the provincial government.

-On November 12, 2020, with an increase in cases of COVID-19 in the Edmonton area, a temporary stop to all group fitness, team sports, group performance activities in the community has resulted in limited use of facilities such as rinks and arenas as of Nov.13-Nov.
-17. Our local facilities have communicated:
+On November 12, 2020, with an increase in cases of COVID-19 in the Edmonton area, a temporary stop to all group fitness, team sports, group performance activities in the community has resulted in limited use of facilities such as rinks and arenas as of November 13-November 17.
+Our local facilities have communicated: